Crime Prevention Tips

 While no one is completely safe from identity theft, there are some simple measures that can be taken to help secure your personal information and guard against identity theft.
 If someone has stolen your information, catching it early is the key!

 - Review your credit reports at least once a year.
-Please see back panel for credit reporting agency information.
+Please see the back panel for credit reporting agency information.

 - Never give personal information to someone over the telephone.
 Always ask them for a physical location and get the full name of anyone you deal with.